 Travelling independently means you can of course – given plenty of time and a flexible budget – just wing it.
 This can be tempting in theory but in many cases, your new-found freedom can be compromised by a world of stress and errors.
 In this day and age pre-booking everything on-line is feasible enough as long as you’ve planned a simple enough itinerary and keep to the well-worn trails and more popular destinations.
 Longer and/or more complicated itineraries are…well, more complicated, and with either, you’re not immune to surprises.

 What our self-guided tours aim to do then is to facilitate independent travel by offering suggested itineraries designed by our on the ground experts, reserving accommodation at recommended sites and organising travel and ticketing from reliable sources.
 At each destination on the itinerary we’ll include certain not to be missed activities and visits while suggesting a variety of alternative options that are easily booked on the ground.
 The intention is to remove the sometime stress, hassle (and insecurity) of hotel choices and reservation, transport hire, train tickets, domestic flights etc while leaving your day to day preferences and timing completely flexible.

-You’ll receive relevant vouchers and e-tickets prior to departure as well as professionally written travel PDFs for each destination, while you’ll be met on arrival and briefed by one of our guides who will also provide local, All Points East contact details should any issues occur or even if you’re just after some advise or info.
+You’ll receive relevant vouchers and e-tickets prior to departure as well as professionally written travel PDFs for each destination, while you’ll be met on arrival and briefed by one of our guides who will also provide local, All Points East contact details should any issues occur or even if you’re just after some advice or info.